slamora/brackets-wiki/Extension-Dependencies.md

 > to essentially create a new method ("myMethodName2()")?
 Or, if a method signature doesn't technically
 > change--because, say, its first argument is still an object--but the expectations for the fields in that
 > object change, would we have to create a new method and deprecate the old one?
 I could imagine that
 > becoming cumbersome over time.
-In general, it might be good to game out a few different API change
+In general, it would be good to game out a few different API change
 > scenarios to think about how they would shake out (which might include things like object structure
+> changes, DOM structure changes, or perhaps even CSS changes that could break things, in addition to
-> changes in addition to method or module function changes).
+> method or module function changes).

+> (nj) Another problematic case: API changes in CodeMirror--we got bitten by this in the CMv3 merge.
+> In *theory*, no one should ever access CM APIs directly, and in a perfect world we would have
+> Brackets APIs for everything that call through to CM where necessary.
+But we might not get there
+> any time soon, and we might never want to get there (e.g., if someone wants to make a new CodeMirror
+> mode as part of their Brackets extension, they should be able to plug that directly into CM).
+> Perhaps we could do a trick where, if CodeMirror changes some API incompatibly, we manually patch
+> in a proxy around that function that calls our deprecation logic.
+That does put us on the hook to
+> closely track any such changes in CM.

 ## Dependencies for Extensions ##